leetcode-python-java/leetcode-python-java/en/1-1000/202-happy-number.md

 # 202. Happy Number - Best Practices of LeetCode Solutions
 LeetCode link: [202.
 Happy Number](https://leetcode.com/problems/happy-number), difficulty: **Easy**.

-## Description of "202.
+## LeetCode description of "202.
 Happy Number"
 Write an algorithm to determine if a number `n` is happy.

 A **happy number** is a number defined by the following process: